elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 ## Summary

-With these changes, we are enforcing our data is valid at the database level, while we have changed our repository interface to guarantee our queries are always scoped to an `org_id`, unless we explicitly opt out.
+In this guide, we have changed our repository interface to guarantee our queries are always scoped to an `org_id`, unless we explicitly opt out.
+We also learned how to leverage database features to enforce the data is always valid.

 When it comes to associations, you will want to apply composite foreign keys whenever possible.
 For example, imagine comments belongs to posts (which belong to an organization) and also to user (which belong to an organization).
 The comments schema migration should be defined like this: